uh-manoa-marketplace/uh-manoa-marketplace.github.io/index.md

 ## Overview

 The UH Manoa Marketplace is a web application where people apart of the UH community are able to buy or sell their personal belongings.
-Great for students who graduate and need to get rid of their unwanted stuff once they are finished dorming at the Univsersity of Hawai'i at Manoa.
+Great for students who just graduated and need to get rid of their unwanted stuff once they are finished dorming at the Univsersity of Hawai’i at Manoa.
+Students can put up their old textbooks, and sell it for cheaper than the bookstore.
+You can filter through textbooks based on the Subject and Professor to make things go faster.

 ## Team Members